Florida Drunk Driving Laws

 Drivers Under 21

 In addition to other penalties that may apply, a driver under 21 who commits a DUI with a BAC of .02 or higher will receive a six-month suspension for a first conviction and a one-year suspension for a second or subsequent conviction.
-In cases where the driver’s BAC was .05 or more, the driver will be required to complete a substance abuse course, which includes a substance abuse evaluation.
-Parents of drivers under 19 will be notified of the results of the evaluation.
+In cases where the driver’s BAC was .05 or more, the driver will be required to complete a substance abuse course, which includes a substance abuse consultation.
+Parents of drivers under 19 will be notified of the results of the consultation.
 A driver under 21 can be prosecuted and punished under the DUI laws that are applied to adults.

 back to top